 In lacrosse, you don’t handle the ball with your hands, like many other sports.
 To add to the degree of difficulty, you save your fingers with large, sometimes unwieldy gloves.

 For a kid to develop their stick skills, the right size and type of gloves are a must.
-The right gloves will fit properly and protect the fingers and wrist.
-Grip is important in poor weather conditions.
+The right gloves will fit properly and protect the fingers and wrists.
+The grip is important in poor weather conditions.

-Finally, a little ventilation helps the player stay comfortable and prevents you from smelling some of the unavoidable odor.
-With that lovely picture in mind, let’s examine the best kids lacrosse gloves for all positions.
+Finally, a little ventilation helps the player stay comfortable and prevents you from smelling some of the unavoidable odors.
+With that lovely picture in mind, let’s examine the best kids’ lacrosse gloves for all positions.

 Beginner- STX Stinger Youth Lacrosse Gloves

 The true beginner needs to look no further than STX Lacrosse Stinger Youth Glove.
 This 12” glove is designed to get your 11 or 12-year-old up and running on the field.

 The price point is among the best you will find at the entry-level.
 These gloves are on the bulky side, which is important as arm strength is still being developed.
 That stick can get heavy after a long practice.